gruntwork-io/gruntwork-io.github.io/README.md

 ## Updating Terms of service Docx using Pandoc

-- **Using Docker:** `docker-compose up` (If docker is already running, stop and restart)
+- **Using Docker:** `docker-compose up`.
+If docker is already running, stop and restart as new ToS Docx creation requires a pre-built `/terms/word/`.
 - **Manually:** `pandoc -s --from html _site/terms/word.html --reference-doc=reference.docx -o Gruntwork-TermsOfService.docx`

 **NOTE:** DO NOT edit, update, delete or share reference.docx in web root, it is a reference only file used for formatting.
-It is NOT the most up-to-date Terms of Service document.